-Running a marathon requires preparation if you want to minimize the risk of going down and drop out of the race.
+How will you set the goal and run a marathon?
+It requires preparation if you want to minimize the risk of going down and drop out of the race.
 All of your small “inadequacies” enlarges towards the end of the race if you are not properly prepared.
-How to set-up your exciting marathon goal is a long-term project with a lot of goal-directed training and organization of everyday life. the keywords are:
+How to set the goal for your exciting marathon is a long-term project with a lot of goal-directed training and organization of everyday life. the keywords are:

 - Physical capacity